rust-lang/rfcs/active/0000-allocator.md

 allocator](#the-rawalloc-trait), which this RFC *does* include enough information for users to work with today, and then construct a high-level allocator directly from that low-level one.
-Note especially that when GC data is not involved, all of the standard high-level allocator operations are meant to map directly to low-level allocator methods, without any added runtime overhead.
+Note especially that when garbage collected data is not involved, all of the standard high-level allocator operations are meant to map directly to low-level allocator methods, without any added runtime overhead.